AlanGuo/zed-one-theme-vs/README.md

 Found a color that's off?
 Missing syntax highlighting for your favorite language?
 We'd love your help!

 1. Fork the repository
-2. Create a feature branch (`git checkout -b improve-python-highlighting`)
+2. Create a feature branch (`git checkout -b improve-zed-one-highlighting`)
 3. Make your changes
 4. Test with various file types
 5. Submit a pull request